aasensio/unsupervisedMFBD/README.md

 and also estimations of the instantaneous wavefronts.
 The network model is of the order of 1000 times faster than applying standard deconvolution based on optimization.
 With some work, the model can bed used on real-time at the telescope.

+## Training

+This repository contains all the infrastructure needed to retrain the neural approach.
+However, you will need to build a training set and do the needed modifications in the `train.py` file to use your training set.
+You only need to provide bursts of images for the training since no supervision is required.
+You will also need to adapt the sizes of the telescope primary and secondary mirror, observing wavelength and pixel size in arcsec for the training to proceed correctly.

+We have tested with PyTorch 1.5 but it should work in all versions above 1.0.

+### Dependencies
+    numpy
+    h5py
+    torch
+    tqdm
+    argparse
+    scipy

+## Validation

+This repository contains an example of an observation of sigOri with 200 frames and the network trained for observations with the Nordic Optical Telescope (NOT) at 800 nm.
+The file `validation.py` shows how to apply the neural deconvolution to this example.

+### Dependencies

+    numpy
+    matplotlib
+    astropy
+    torch
+    tqdm
+    skimage
+    scipy